JoseBlanca/uv_seminar/README.md

 ## Who is this seminar for

-I'm assuming that you already use Python because you find it useful, so this is not a Python seminar, this is a Python tooling seminar, we'll talk about tools that will make you pythoning more productive, but not about how to write better Python programs.
+I'm assuming that you already use Python, so this is not a Python seminar, this is a Python tooling seminar, we'll talk about tools that will make you pythoning more productive, but not about how to write better Python programs.

 You will need a computer in which to [install `uv`](https://docs.astral.sh/uv/getting-started/installation/) and that's about it.